arsenlosenko/python-ripple-lib/readme.rst

 ------------

 This client supports either public or admin JSON-RPC methods only (some of the node requests can be only via Websocket API or using CLI):
+Methods that are work in progress marked with (WIP)

 * `Public methods <https://developers.ripple.com/public-rippled-methods.html>`_
     * `Account Methods <https://developers.ripple.com/account-methods.html>`_